Goutam-Kumar/ecomm-backend-practice/ReadMe.md

     npm install nodemon
 ### 3. Create a file named with your entry point
     Here it is app.js.
-    Please llokinto the code for more under standing
+    Please look into the code for more under standing
 ### 4. To start server:
     npm start
 ### 5. npm install express